19th AW holds Extremism Stand-Down Day

-Lt.
-Col. Ryan Polcar, 19th Airlift Wing director of staff, facilitates an impermissible behaviors discussion with members of the 19th AW during the Extremism Stand-Down Day at Little Rock Air Force Base, Arkansas, March 19, 2021.
+In support of Secretary of Defense Lloyd J. Austin III’s Department of Defense-wide order to discuss the issues of extremist ideology in the ranks, the 19th Airlift Wing held a wing-wide Extremism Stand-Day, March 19.

 All units under the 19th AW participated in the “operational pause” to discuss the issue of extremist ideology, reflect on the importance of the oath each service member takes, and review impermissible behaviors and how those actions are prohibited under applicable law and DoD policy.

-(U.S. Air Force photo by Tech.
-Sgt.
-Dana J. Cable)
+In a letter to the force, Austin said, “we will not tolerate actions that go against the fundamental principles of the oath we share, including actions associated with extremist or dissident ideologies.”

+Col. John Schutte, 19th AW and installation commander, echoed the charge set forth by the SECDEF in an address to the wing.

 |Date Taken: